Awesome-Server-Side-Swift/TheList/README.md

 ### SQLite

-* [Perfect SQLite connector](https://github.com/PerfectlySoft/Perfect-SQLite) - A stand-alone Swift wrapper around the SQLite 3 client library
+* [Perfect SQLite connector](https://github.com/PerfectlySoft/Perfect-SQLite) - A stand-alone Swift wrapper around the SQLite 3 client library.
 * [SQLite3 provider for Vapor](https://github.com/vapor/sqlite-provider)
 * [SQLite driver for Fluent](https://github.com/vapor/sqlite-driver)

 ### MongoDB

-* [Perfect MongoDB connector](https://github.com/PerfectlySoft/Perfect-MongoDB) - A stand-alone Swift wrapper around the mongo-c client library
+* [Perfect MongoDB connector](https://github.com/PerfectlySoft/Perfect-MongoDB) - A stand-alone Swift wrapper around the mongo-c client library.
-* [MongoDB driver for Fluent](https://github.com/vapor/mongo-driver) - MongoDB driver for Fluent
+* [MongoDB driver for Fluent](https://github.com/vapor/mongo-driver) - MongoDB driver for Fluent.

 ### Redis

 * [Perfect Redis connector](https://github.com/PerfectlySoft/Perfect-Redis) - A stand-alone Swift wrapper around the Redis client library, enabling access to Redis.
 * [Redbird](https://github.com/vapor/redbird) - Pure-Swift Redis client implemented from the original protocol spec.
 OS X + Linux compatible.
 * [Vapor Redbird/Redis provider](https://github.com/vapor/redis-provider)
-* [Zewo Redis client](https://github.com/Zewo/Redis) - Redis client for (pure) Swift
+* [Zewo Redis client](https://github.com/Zewo/Redis) - Redis client for (pure) Swift.

 ### FileMaker

-* [Perfect Filemaker connector](https://github.com/PerfectlySoft/Perfect-FileMaker) - A stand-alone Swift wrapper around the FileMaker XML Web publishing interface
+* [Perfect Filemaker connector](https://github.com/PerfectlySoft/Perfect-FileMaker) - A stand-alone Swift wrapper around the FileMaker XML Web publishing interface.

 ## ORM

-* [Fluent](https://github.com/vapor/fluent) (Vapor) - Swift models, relationships, and querying for NoSQL and SQL databases
+* [Fluent](https://github.com/vapor/fluent) (Vapor) - Swift models, relationships, and querying for NoSQL and SQL databases.

-## Web Server connectivity
+## Web Server Connectivity

+### HTTP Libraries
-Connectors to Web servers such as Apache, nginx
+Connectors to Web servers such as Apache, nginx.

-* [Perfect HTTP Server](https://github.com/PerfectlySoft/Perfect-HTTPServer) - HTTP 1.1 Server for Perfect Server Side Swift
+* [Perfect HTTP Server](https://github.com/PerfectlySoft/Perfect-HTTPServer) - HTTP 1.1 Server for Perfect Server Side Swift.
-* [Perfect HTTP Libraries](https://github.com/PerfectlySoft/Perfect-HTTP) - Base HTTP Support for Perfect
+* [Perfect HTTP Libraries](https://github.com/PerfectlySoft/Perfect-HTTP) - Base HTTP Support for Perfect.
 * [Perfect FastCGI Apache 2.4](https://github.com/PerfectlySoft/Perfect-FastCGI-Apache2.4)
-* [Perfect FastCGI](https://github.com/PerfectlySoft/Perfect-FastCGI) - FastCGI server for Perfect
+* [Perfect FastCGI](https://github.com/PerfectlySoft/Perfect-FastCGI) - FastCGI server for Perfect.

 ### WebSockets

 * [Zewo WebSocket](https://github.com/Zewo/WebSocket)
 * [Perfect WebSockets](https://github.com/PerfectlySoft/Perfect-WebSockets) - WebSockets support for Perfect

+## Contributing

+Submit a pull request with changes.
+Please use GitHub Issues for dead or changed links only.

+* Search previous suggestions before making a new one, as yours may be a duplicate.
+* Make an individual pull request for each suggestion.
+* Use the following format: [PACKAGE](LINK) - DESCRIPTION.
+* New categories, or improvements to the existing categorization are welcome.
+* Keep descriptions short and simple, but descriptive.
+* End all descriptions with a full stop/period.
+* Check your spelling and grammar.
+* Make sure that your suggestion is positioned as the last item category.
+* Make sure your text editor is set to remove trailing whitespace.
+* Projects *must* work in Swift 3.0 (or above).
+ObjC and Swift 1 & 2 projects will not be considered.

+Projects are ineligible if:

+* Doesn't have commit for more than two years.
+* Only have README in another language (Chinese, Japanese, Portuguese and etc)
+* We cannot clearly understand the objective.
+* Without clear README

+## License
+Distributed under the MIT license.
+See [LICENSE](https://github.com/Awesome-Server-Side-Swift/TheList/blob/master/LICENSE) for more information.

 ## Code of Conduct